Oscar Lofton

-Oscar W. Lofton (born April 2, 1938) is an American former football player and coach.
-He played professionally as an end for the Boston Patriots of the American Football League (AFL).
-He served as the head coach at Southeastern Louisiana University from 1980 to 1985, compiling a record of 30–34–1.
+Oscar Warren Lofton (April 2, 1938 – January 4, 2026) was an American football player and coach.
+He played collegiately for the Southeastern Louisiana Lions and professionally as an end for the Boston Patriots of the American Football League (AFL).
+With the Patriots, Lofton scored the team's second ever touchdown.
+He became a coach, serving as the head coach for Southeastern Louisiana from 1980 to 1985, compiling a record of 30–34–1.
+After the end of his coaching career, Lofton became a scout in the National Football League (NFL).